RfidResearchGroup/proxmark3/doc/magic_cards_notes.md

   * some cards use a fix "08" or "18" in anticollision, no matter the block0.
 Including all 7b.
 * BCC:
   * some cards play blindly the block0 BCC byte, beware!
   * some cards compute a proper BCC in anticollision.
-Including all 7b.
+Including all 7b comuting their BCC0 and BCC1.
 * ATS:
   * some cards don't reply to RATS
-  * some reply with 0978009102DABC1910F005
+  * some reply with an ATS

 #### MIFARE Classic DirectWrite flavour 1